dzhekzzzz/esp32-artpcb-firmware/readme.md

-# ESP32 Firmware for ArtPCB Test Task
+# ESP32 Firmware Test Task

 Firmware for ESP32-WROOM-32 with MQTT and GPIO functionality.
 Built using PlatformIO.